> Our Structure and Affiliations

 Aging and Disability Resource Consortium

-This consortium combines the strength of two agencies, Elder Services and Northeast Independent Living Program (NILP) to provide integrated services and assistance to elders, disabled adults, families, and caregivers.
+This consortium combines the strength of two agencies, Elder Services and Northeast Independent Living (NILP) to provide integrated services and assistance to elders, disabled adults, families, and caregivers.
 Services and programs support individual efforts to manage long term care needs and continue to live in the community.
 This collaboration creates a “no wrong door” access for people who need assistance.
 The ADRC also serves as a community resource for information and advocacy on issues related to aging and living with a disability.
-Activities include the publication of the Green Book, an extensive resource guide published in English and Spanish.
-Over 20,000 Green Books are distributed free of charge.
+Activities include the publication of the Community Resource Guide, a free resource guide published in English and Spanish.